bhaimicrosoft/angular-superui/packages/cli/README.md

 - `alert` - Displays a callout for user attention
 - `aspect-ratio` - Displays content within a desired ratio
 - `card` - Flexible content container with header, content, and footer
+- `checkbox` - A control that allows the user to toggle between checked and not checked

 ### 🧭 Navigation Components
 - `breadcrumb` - Displays the path to the current resource using a hierarchy of links